There are three ways to offer a meal to monks and our teachers:

 2) Offering a Meal

 At the monastery offering food to the monastic community provides an opportunity to visit and participate in the lifestyle of the monastery.
 A simple menu is fine, but do remember that it is the only meal for the day.
 You may feel awkward preparing food in someone else’s kitchen.
 If that is the case, it may be easier if you’ve prepared the main dish ahead of time.
-If you are interested in offering a meal, please call the Monk’s Residence to reserve your day.
+If you are interested in offering a meal, please call us to reserve your day.